Best Fats For Brain Health: The Good Fats For Cognitive Excellence

 • Polyunsaturated fats also assist in generating energy required for proper cognitive functioning.

-Consequently, incorporating these into one’s diet can significantly fuel mental agility and ward off neurodegenerative diseases.
+Consequently, incorporating these healthy fats into one’s diet can significantly fuel mental agility and ward off neurodegenerative diseases.

 As we move forward, let’s delve into what foods are rich sources of these beneficial polyunsaturated fats.